kstaver/Password-Generator/README.md

 None!
 To access the deployed application, please visit: https://kstaver.github.io/Password-Generator/.

 ## Usage
 Load up the application and use it to generate any password based on the password requirments that you need.
+For a general idea on how the app works, please watch this quick [video](https://youtu.be/wA_ZiQcMOgs).

 ## License
 This project is covered under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0).